askgeo/parabola/README.md

 # parabola
-Functions to calculate the attributes of a parabola
+Functions to calculate the attributes of a parabola.